I’m really excited to share this recipe with you!

 Gently soften both butters.
-Coconut butter will generally be too hard at room temperature so it can be softened in the oven with the light on for and hour or in a warm water bath.
+Coconut butter will generally be too hard at room temperature, so it can be softened in the oven with the light on for an hour or in a warm water bath.
 You do not want to melt it!

-Add all the ingredients to your stand mixer bowl with the whisk attachment or alternatively you can use a bowl with hand beaters or a handheld mixer.
-Whisk on medium-high speed for 1-2 minutes.
-Using a rubber spatula scrape down the sides of the bowl and whisk again for 1-2 minutes until the fudge is whipped and lightened in color.
+Add all the ingredients to your stand mixer bowl with the whisk attachment, or alternatively you can use a bowl with hand beaters or a handheld mixer.
+Whisk on medium-high speed for 1 to 2 minutes.
+Using a rubber spatula scrape down the sides of the bowl and whisk again for 1 to 2 minutes until the fudge is whipped and lightened in color.

-Line an 8″x 8″ baking pan with parchment paper.
+Line an 8 by 8-inch baking pan with parchment paper.
 Scoop the whipped fudge into the pan and smooth it down into the corners.

 Refrigerate the fudge for at least 1 hour before cutting it into squares and devouring it.
 Keep the fudge stored in an airtight container in the refrigerator.